-19. No development shall take place until an Environment Construction Method Statement (which shall include proposals for avoidance of harm to amphibians as set out in paragraph 4.45 of the submitted 'Bowland Ecology' survey report) has been submitted to and approved in writing by the Local Planning Authority.
+19. No development shall take place until an Environment Construction Method Statement (which shall include proposals for avoidance of harm to amphibians as set out in the submitted Ecological Appraisal report (ref: BOW17.880) has been submitted to and approved in writing by the Local Planning Authority.
 The development shall be implemented in strict accordance with the approved details.